What Causes ECU Failure?

 Much of the time, though, there won’t be any official recalls.
 It’ll be down to you to pay someone to find the problem.

-Take your car to an automotive electrician for an in-depth diagnosis and repair.
+Take your car to an automotive electrician for a thorough diagnosis and repair.
 This might involve a new module and could cost up to $1,000, including labor.

 Finally, one last reminder.
-Never mess with your ECU or any control modules.
-You’ll almost certainly do more harm than good.
+Never tamper with your ECU or any control modules.
+You’ll almost certainly cause more damage than benefit.

 You Might Love These